Quality labels

 GOTS

-The GOTS label is recognized as the world benchmark for the sustainable treatment of clothing and textiles made with fibers from organic farming such as organic cotton or organic wool.
-At least 70 fibers from organic farming must be used in a GOTS certified product.
+The GOTS label is recognized as the global standard for sustainable processing of garments and textiles made with fibers from organic farming such as organic cotton or organic wool.
+At least 70% of fibers from organic farming must be used in a GOTS-certified product.

-Although this is a big step, just using organic fibers alone is not enough.
-To make items truly sustainable, GOTS has strict standards for the entire processing chain and includes a large catalog of strict criteria to ensure that consumers, producers and the environment will be safe.
+Although this is a great step, the use of organic fibers alone is not enough.
+To make items truly sustainable, GOTS has strict standards for the entire processing chain and includes a broad catalogue of strict criteria to ensure that consumers, producers, and the environment are safe.

-GOTS prohibits the use of the types of chemicals commonly used in textile processing that can cause cancer, birth defects and other serious illnesses.
-Only low impact chemicals are allowed to protect the health of consumers.
+GOTS prohibits the use of types of chemicals commonly used in textile processing that can cause cancer, birth defects, and other serious illnesses.
+Only low-impact chemicals are allowed to protect consumer health.

-GOTS also includes strict restrictions on wastewater treatment and requires targets and target procedures to reduce water and energy consumption.
-In addition, social criteria based on key standards of the International Labor Organization must be respected.
-These include safe working conditions, no discrimination and no child labor.
+GOTS also includes strict restrictions on wastewater treatment and requires targets and procedures to reduce water and energy consumption.
+Furthermore, social criteria based on the key standards of the International Labour Organization must be met.
+These include safe working conditions, no discrimination, and no child labor.

-It is not only the GOTS that sets the standard, regular inspections are also carried out by independent third party certifiers throughout the textile supply chain.
-Each step of processing, manufacturing and wholesale must be independently certified.
-As a result, with GOTS, customers can be sure that their clothes are produced in a sustainable manner and under decent working conditions.
+It is not only GOTS that sets the standard; regular inspections are also carried out by independent third-party certifiers throughout the textile supply chain.
+Every step of processing, manufacturing, and wholesale must be independently certified.
+As a result, with GOTS, customers can be sure that their garments are produced sustainably and under decent working conditions.

 A public database lists all certified operators.
-Do not rely on personal statements, always look for the GOTS logo and license number.
-The Global Organic Textile Standard is an independent mark of approval widely recognized in major sales markets around the world.
-In some countries, the organic claim on textiles is protected by the government.
-Textiles certified with the GOTS logo can be claimed as organic.s.
+Do not rely on personal claims; always look for the GOTS logo and license number.
+The Global Organic Textile Standard is an independent approval label widely recognized in major sales markets worldwide.
+In some countries, the organic claim on textiles is government-protected.
+Textiles certified with the GOTS logo may be claimed as organic.

-In other parts of the world, if a product claims to be organic, only the fiber from the farm may be organic..
+In other parts of the world, if a product claims to be organic, it may be that only the farm fiber is organic.

-If you want both an environmentally and socially responsible process throughout the supply chain, look for the GOTS logo on the product..
+If you want everything, a process that is both environmentally and socially responsible throughout the supply chain, look for the GOTS logo on the product.